A great website homepage is without doubt one of the most important pages on your website. You never get a second chance to make a first impression.

 We see something moving and we are instantly captivated by it.
-Have you ever been in a bar and spotted the TV?
+Have you ever been to a bar and spotted the TV?
 You can’t ignore it right?
-So like an image slider, you concentrate on this element of a webpage and forget to look at the content below which really matters.
+So like an image slider, you concentrate on this element of a webpage and forget to look at the content below which matters.
 So if the slider image isn’t up to much, that viewer moves on.

 Too many messages

 Everywhere you look on the internet these days, we are bombarded with moving images and advertising.
 We tend to ignore them.
 So, much like a slider we tune these out.
 It’s called Banner Blindness.
 Most of the time, any messages that do appear are gone within a few seconds.
 And I don’t know about you but I don’t sit there waiting patiently looking at every slide.
 I’m into the rest of the site or I move on.
 So the best advice is to focus all content to inform the audience with one or two key messages.
 This is far more effective.
-Their is a good post that explains all this in more detail over at ConversioXL.

 2. Explain “Who you help,” “What you do,” and “What the benefits are”

-Well known brands or celebrity sites don’t necessarily need to convey what they do.
+Well, known brands or celebrity sites don’t necessarily need to convey what they do.
 But a homepage for most small businesses needs to convey a message clearly and accurately.
 The general rule to remember is – It’s NOT about you, it’s about YOUR audience!
 Keep it fairly short and direct, and don’t use jargon.
 Try and stick to the language that the target audience will understand and don’t include a load of marketing gobbledygook.

 3. Include a compelling call-to-action (CTA)

 Once you’ve got your prospects to visit your site you need them to interact with it in some way.
 Give them a reason to stay.
 R CTAs tell them what to do next so they don’t get overwhelmed or lost.
-More importantly, CTAs turn your homepage into a sales or lead-generation.
+More importantly, CTAs turn your homepage into a sales or lead generation.

 Here are a few ideas:

 This is a great way to personally welcome visitors to your site.
 Adding this ‘personal touch’ will keep visitors on your site for longer, which in turn lowers your website bounce rate.
-It also shows that you are real and gets your personalty across.
+It also shows that you are real and gets your personality across.

 If you aren’t using social media yet, then it’s time to start.
-Obviously the main ones people use are Twitter, Facebook, Google Plus, Linked In and Pinterest.
+Obviously the main ones people use are Twitter, Facebook, Google Plus, Linked In, and Pinterest.
 I’d certainly recommend signing up for two or three of these.
 Apart from helping you to connect with an audience, it also provides a set of easy to use call-to-action buttons.
 Place these in the header or footer areas of your site so they can be seen at all times.

 If you have a blog on your site and you regularly publish content, then I’d recommend setting up a newsletter signup form.
 This can be in the footer or even better as a popup window.
-This encourages visitor to keep in touch.
+This encourages visitors to keep in touch.
 And more importantly you get to store a database of their email address.

-Whether you are selling products or services, the most effective way to get visitors attention is by using an action button.
+Whether you are selling products or services, the most effective way to get visitors’ attention is by using an action button.
 Get started!
 Learn more!
 Download this mega bundle pack today!
 These are usually preceded with a bold headline, a short piece of copy and a reason to click.
 Love them or hate them, they do grab your attention.

 4. Optimise the layout for multi-use devices